CatGoesMoo/tftcheatsheet/README.md

 Create tooltips for Champion Page []

-Create a sorting option for Champion page[]
+Create a sorting option for Champion page []

 Use twitch.tv api to embed certain streamers rather than redirecting to the overall game []

+Create individual pages for each champio []
 ```

 ### Disclaimer